If you’ve ever looked at a flickering candle flame and thought how calming and meditative it appears, you’re not alone!

 2. Put your candle on a surface in front of you

-Place your candle on a hard surface away from any flammable items.
+So make sure you place your candle on a hard surface away from any flammable items.

-You want the candle to be around eye level so bare this in mind and preferably use a table rather than the floor.
+You also want the candle to be around eye level so bare this in mind and preferably use a table rather than the floor.

 3. Light the candle